Skip to main content

 This article is brought to you by Lizzsews.

-Ever bought a machine embroidery design from somewhere like Etsy or Creative Fabrica and did not know how to transfer that to your embroidery machine?
+Ever bought a machine embroidery design from somewhere like Etsy or Creative Fabrica and didn’t know how to get it onto your embroidery machine?

 Laptop with a notebook and pen on the side, a pair of glasses on top and an iphone